DJ Equipment For Beginners – 4 DJ Setups

 - Equalizers: You can adjust the high, middle, and low frequencies and some mixers even offer full range cut.

-- Build quality: A quality and durable construction are important for all DJ equipment, but your mixer will probably get the most abuse than any other tool of your setup.
+- Build quality: A quality and durable construction are essential for all DJ equipment, but your mixer will probably get the most abuse than any other tool of your setup.

 - Additional features: MIDI connectivity, USB inputs, and built-in audio interface are necessary if you see yourself using DJ software in the future.